Kayli/logspub/physics-materials.md

     - anode is positive electrode
     - cathode is negative electrode
   - electrolyte
+    - lithium salts are one of the most common types

 - ions move from anode to cathode and back during charge/discharge process
   - in a specific example of a lithium batterey its lithium ions